• Menu

 • £20.00

-Join the Kettner Society for an extraordinary evening showcasing the remarkable talents of Katherine “Katmuss” Browning (bass clarinet) and Tyler Hay (piano) in a diverse program spanning classical masterpieces and contemporary works.
+Join the Kettner Society for an extraordinary evening showcasing the remarkable talents of Manchester-based musicians Katherine “Katmuss” Browning (bass clarinet) and Tyler Hay, “The People’s Pianist,” in a unique double-header programme—combining famous classical masterpieces with lesser-known discoveries.

 About the musicians

-Award-winning, autistic Welsh bass clarinettist, Katmuss, performed in prestigious venues from local pubs to the Royal Albert Hall and The Kennedy Centre in the US, all by the age of 15.
+Award-winning Welsh bass clarinettist, Katmuss, performed in prestigious venues from local pubs to the Royal Albert Hall and The Kennedy Centre in the US, all by the age of 15.
 They then went on to study at Leeds Conservatoire, Bangor University and the Royal Northern College of Music under Sarah Watts.
 They won both the Royal Philharmonic Society’s Enterprise Award and Help Musicians UK’s Transmission Fund in 2020 and 2021, respectively.
 In February 2020, Katmuss performed as the soloist in Jonathan Russell’s Concerto for Bass Clarinet & Orchestra with Leicestershire Sinfonia.
 Active in the Manchester music scene, Katmuss moves effortlessly between musical theatre, orchestras, big bands, wind bands and folk ensembles.
 Katmuss is also the resident bass clarinettist for folk clarinet quartet The Tradinettes, and can often be spotted in folk sessions in pubs and even farmer’s fields during folk festivals!
+Kettner Concerts and Katmuss are proud to be demonstrating ‘autism in practice’.

 Programme